grantseiter/CTC-Labor-Response/docs/_sources/content.md

 ## Summary of Results

-Using the above methodology, we found that the likely impact of a permanent expansion of the American Rescue Plan’s CTC on employment will be 296,000 full-time equivalent jobs lost (+/- 155,000).
+Using the above methodology, we found that the likely impact of a permanent expansion of the American Rescue Plan’s CTC on employment will be -296,000 full-time equivalent jobs (+/- 155,000).

 **Table 5.
 Full Time Equivalent Jobs (Thousands)**
 |                                       | **Lower Estimate** | **Central Estimate** | **Higher Estimate** |